 Should you go down this route?

-Another reason to just use the included head is cost of entry for the system.
+Another reason to just use the included head is the cost of entry for the system.
 The included head gets you started if your budget is limited.
-In the future you can always look to add the flat base and a 3rd party ball head when it makes financial sense.
+In the future, you can always look to add the flat base and a 3rd party ball head when it makes financial sense.